grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi nodded as he accepted the bird into his big hands.
 He held Herschel in one hand as he ran up the gangway shouting to Percy on the bridge.
 Percy turned to look up the channel and from her height could easily see the approaching black sub.
 She could even see the strange oblong shape of the ram mounted to the bow.

-Hemi leaned over the open cargo hatch as he passed it and saw Owen down on the floor of the cargo hold securing pieces of equipment that the dockworkers had moved while unloading the cargo.
+Hemi leaned over the open cargo hatch as he passed it and saw Owen down on the deck of the cargo hold securing pieces of equipment that the dockworkers had moved while unloading the cargo.

 "Owen!"
 Hemi called down to him through the hatch.
 "We have to leave immediately.
 Come up here and throw the lines, then get the cargo hatch closed."
 Hemi turned towards the sail but Owen hailed him.